facebook/react-native-website/website/contributing/contributing-intro.md

 - [Triaging GitHub Issues](/contributing/triaging-github-issues)
 - [Managing Pull Requests](/contributing/managing-pull-requests)

 We also have a thriving community of contributors who would be happy to help you get set up.
-You can reach out to us through [@ReactNative](http://twitter.com/reactnative) (the React Native team) and [@ReactNativeComm](http://twitter.com/reactnativecomm) (the React Native Community organization).
+You can reach out to the React Native team through [@ReactNative](http://twitter.com/reactnative).

 ### Repositories